There are two ways of taking MongoDB backups.

 This is how MongoDB backups have traditionally been taken on the GOV.UK Infrastructure.

-on a dedicated mount point on one of the mongo machines.
-This is likely the first in the replicaset as defined in the Puppet manifest.
+mongodump and stores it on one of the MongoDB machines' dedicated mount points (likely the first machine in the replicaset as defined in the Puppet manifest).

-The onsite backup machine (backup-1.management) pulls the latest backup and stores it on disk.
-Duplicity runs each night to send encrypted backups to an Amazon S3 bucket.
+backup-1.management) pulls the latest backup and stores it on disk.
+Duplicity runs nightly and sends encrypted backups to an AWS S3 bucket.

-- Fetch a backup from either the dedicated mount point, the onsite machine or the S3 bucket using duplicity (to decrypt you may need a password kept in the encrypted hieradata.
+- Fetch a backup from either the dedicated mount point, the on-site machine, or the S3 bucket using Duplicity (you may need a password kept in the encrypted hieradata).